 - a.
 To schedule days off other than for illness or injury, an employee must submit a request to the immediate supervisor as far in advance as possible.
 All requests will be granted on a "first come, first served" basis.
 If two or more time off requests are received at the same time, then resolution of the conflicting time off request shall be based on seniority.
 PTO leave request, except in emergency situations, should be made at least two (2) weeks in advance.
 The immediate supervisor shall respond with the approval or denial within one (1) week of receipt of the request.
 All requests must be made in writing to be considered.
 Requests may be denied based upon staffing and workload requirements of the City.
 Approval of requests will not be unreasonably withheld. - b.
 Employees must indicate in writing the number of PTO hours for which payment is requested.
-The combined total of hours worked and PTO hours cannot exceed the normal working time in any given pay period, except for authorized overtime.
+The combined total of hours worked and PTO hours cannot exceed the normal working time in any given pay period, except for authorized overtime. - c.

-c.
 For illness or injury, the employee must notify the immediate supervisor as soon as possible.
-If the illness extends beyond one (1) day, daily calls must be made to keep the supervisor informed, unless otherwise arranged between the supervisor and the employee.
+If the illness extends beyond one (1) day, daily calls must be made to keep the supervisor informed, unless otherwise arranged between the supervisor and the employee. - Section 6.

-Section 6.
 Cash Out.
-Regular employees shall be paid in one (1) lump sum for any accrued but unused PTO benefits only upon layoff, resignation or dismissal, unless the employee fails to provide the required notice, if any.
+Regular employees shall be paid in one (1) lump sum for any accrued but unused PTO benefits only upon layoff, resignation or dismissal, unless the employee fails to provide the required notice, if any. - Section 7.

-Section 7.
 Sick Leave Accrual.
-Full time employees shall accrue 1.85 hours of paid sick leave for every 40 hours worked, which may only be used for absences resulting from injury or illness in excess of one (1) day, or emergency leave.
-Part time employees shall accrue sick leave at a prorated rate of full time employees.
-Sick leave will be accrued in a separate bank and employees will not accrue or be paid any sick leave in excess of 720 hours.
+Full time employees shall accrue 1.85 hours of paid sick leave for every 40 hours worked, Part time employees shall accrue sick leave at a prorated rate of full-time employees.
+Sick leave will be accrued in a separate bank and employees will not accrue or be paid any sick leave in excess of 720 hours. - Section 8.

-Section 8.
 Applicability.
 Sick leave benefits may be used by regular employees for absences due to personal injury, illness or temporary disability in excess of one (1) day, which keeps the employee from performing their regular duties.
-Sick leave benefits may also be used for absences occasioned by the illness or injury of an immediate family member, or for reasons associated with the Family Leave Act.
+Sick leave benefits may also be used for absences occasioned by the illness or injury of an immediate family member, or for reasons associated with the Family Leave Act. - Section 9.

-Section 9.
 PTO Usage with Sick Leave.
-If an employee misses one day of work for an injury, illness or temporary disability, the first day of paid leave shall come from the bank of accrued PTO leave unless the employee provides notice from a health care provider justifying the need for the leave, in which case an employee may access sick leave accrual immediately.
-Any additional leave necessary for an injury, illness or temporary disability in excess of the first day of PTO shall come from the bank of accrued sick leave.
-When an employee is absent on more than one occasion for the same occurrence, only one day of PTO is required prior to utilizing paid leave from the employees' accrued bank of sick leave.

-Section 10.
+Employees may use accrued PTO leave for sick leave purposes only upon expiration of all accrued sick leave consistent with PTO use requirements. - Section 10.
 PTO Cash-out.
 One time in the months of November, December or January, during the term of this Agreement any full-time represented employee may request in writing a "cash-out" of up to forty (40) hours of PTO each calendar year at the current rate of the employees pay.
 In order to be eligible for the "cash-out" the employee must have taken eighty (80) hours PTO within the past 12 months and must maintain a minimum of 80 hours of accrued PTO after the "cash-out".
-The City will approve any such PTO "cash-outs" in writing, and may disallow or reduce the "cash-out" based on the ability of City finances to absorb the costs of such.
+The City will approve any such PTO "cashouts" in writing and may disallow or reduce the "cash-out" based on the ability of City finances to absorb the costs of such.
 Employees will not be entitled to cash out Sick Leave at any time.
 Approval of such requests for PTO "cash-out" shall not be unreasonably withheld.